asdrubalini/Tor-Multiple-Instances/README.md

 To run tor, just execute `sh launch_tor.sh <torrc filename here>` specifying the torrc filename you chose as commandline argument.
 If no errors was reported by tor, it should be started successfully.

 # Make sure tor has started
-The last file, `check_tor.sh` simply outputs all the opended sockets by tor.
+The last file, `check_tor.sh` simply outputs all the opened sockets by tor.
 You can run it using `sh check_tor.sh` command.

 # Notes
 This project is not yet production ready.
 Feel free to open an issue if you encounter any problem.